rayframework/rayframework.github.io/docs/documentation.md

     pass
 ```

-After protect your endpoint via an Authentication, you will need to be loged in to don't get a 403 status code.
+After protect your endpoint via an Authentication, you will need to be logged in to don't get a 403 status code.
 To do this:

 #### Login
 ```bash